- How do I know if I have to pay zakat?

 - How does FMS distribute Zakat?

 The Seville Mosque Foundation maintains an open enrollment database with all the people who have contacted us to receive Zakat and who meet the requirements for it.
 When Zakat funds are available they are distributed among these people, or others who request it and also meet the requirements.
-This is always done by maintaining a priority order by necessity and date of registration.
+This is always done by maintaining a priority order by necessity.

 - To whom does FMS distribute zakat?

-The Seville Mosque Foundation distributes the Zakat to anyone who requests it as long as it falls into one of the categories stipulated in the Koran and that funds are available.
+The Seville Mosque Foundation distributes the Zakat to anyone who requests it as long as it falls into one of the categories stipulated in the Quran and that funds are available.

 - Is Zakat and Sadaqa the same?